electron/rfcs/text/0019-clipboard-rearchitecture.md

     The exception here is that instead of using the `web` prefix, we will use the `electron` prefix to prevent possible collisions with custom web formats.
   * OS specific raw formats will be handled using the custom MIME type `electron application/osclipboard` with a parameter `format` containing the OS specific format, eg `electron application/osclipboard;format="CF_TEXT"` would represent the `CF_TEXT` format on Windows.
 * `clipboard.selection.writeText(text)` _Linux_
   * Write text to the selection clipboard.
-Replaces `clipboard.writeText(text, 'selection)`.
+Replaces `clipboard.writeText(text, 'selection')`.

 **APIs to Remove**
 * `clipboard.availableFormats([type])`